LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 7. Sharing custom objects and Blocks
 ------------------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-You have been through all the tutorials of Crappy and have now become a master at creating and using your own objects, and you now **want to share your** **works with other user** ?
-No problem !
-There are several options for that, some very simple and some other much more demanding.
-Let's review them all in this last section of the tutorials !
+Custom objects can be shared as source files, packaged in a private distribution, or contributed to Crappy.

-The first and **most simple option for sharing your custom objects is to put** **them in separate files**, along with their necessary imports, and to share these files.
+For direct reuse, put custom objects in separate files with their required imports and share these files.
 Other people will be able to use them by importing your custom objects in their script, e.g. with :py:`from file_name import CustomObject`.
-It is the way to go in most situations, as it is very quicly done and only requires to send one or a few files.
-The persons who receive the file can also easily modify it and share it themselves.
-You got it, the main advantage of processing this way is that it is very flexible.
-The only drawback is that the versions of Crappy for the sender and the receiver might not be the same, in which case the code might not run on the receiver's side.
+It requires only one or a few files.
+Recipients can modify and redistribute those files.
+The drawback is that the versions of Crappy for the sender and the receiver might not be the same, in which case the code might not run on the receiver's side.
 Also, for the receiver, two steps are involved : installing Crappy and copying the sent